Ex-NFL kicker, Saints hero Tom Dempsey dies at 73 - WHIZ News

 NEW ORLEANS (AP) — Former NFL kicker Tom Dempsey, who played in the NFL despite being born without toes on his kicking foot and made a record 63-yard field goal, died late Saturday while struggling with complications from the new coronavirus, his daughter said.
-He was 73 years old.
+He was 73.

 The Times-Picayune/The New Orleans Advocate first reported Dempsey’s death.
 Ashley Dempsey said Sunday that her father, who has resided in an assisted living home for several years after being diagnosed with dementia, tested positive for the coronavirus a little more than a week ago.